 “We spent a lot of time on product plans, roadmaps and execution of our IP strategies, which were formed through an iterative approach,” he adds.

 Affle has built a fast-growing mobile platform business over the last few years by offering app development, app marketing, and app analytics services for its mobile audience as a service platform.

-Affle’s IP pertains to in-app mobile ads, mobile search enablement, and mobile commerce enablement.
-The company’s innovations enable mobile audience intelligence based optimizations of user experiences, marketing, commerce and related recommendations within native mobile apps.
+Affle’s IP pertains to in-app mobile ads, mobile search enablement and mobile commerce enablement.
+The company’s innovations enable mobile audience intelligence based optimisations of user experiences, marketing, commerce and related recommendations within native mobile apps.

 “We faced two key challenges — finding the right professional partner for each jurisdiction in the US and Europe, and the initial patent searches to establish our unique IP,” he recalls.

 It took more than six years before Affle received its US patent, and the company is still awaiting patent rights in Europe.